Skip to Content

 It is fine to expect everyone to at least try one bite of the food.
 In our house we call these “adventure bites.”

 If they’ve taken their bite and really can’t find a way to make it work, my kids are allowed to load up on the “safe” food.
-My younger son recently only ate the black beans out of a casserole that he found to be too spicy.
+For instance, my younger son once only ate the black beans out of a casserole that he found to be too spicy.

 If you’ve got a kid who is really reluctant to try new foods, here are some ways to make it easier for them (and you):